 Today, between the language students know and the one teachers use in the classroom, many students have difficulty keeping up with the day-to-day lessons.
 This rift can cause students to fail early on and potentially drop out of school.

-To address this issue, the ACCELERE! project, funded by USAID and the U.K. Department for International Development, is working with students, teachers, school administrators, government partners, and community members to improve the quality of and access to primary education.
+To address this issue, the ACCELERE! project, funded by USAID and UK aid, is working with students, teachers, school administrators, government partners, and community members to improve the quality of and access to primary education.
 ACCELERE! supports the DRC National Education Strategy to promote reading instruction in the most common local languages.